Skip to main content

 The school system, while not technically under the mayor’s purview, will almost certainly be a quick test for the Lurie administration’s effectiveness.
 And there is, of course, the national political situation, with Donald Trump set to return to the White House in January.
 A hostile Republican Party may control both chambers of Congress, potentially diminishing federal support for San Francisco.

-Lurie said he “shares the concerns” that others have about the incoming Trump administration.
+Lurie said he “shares the concerns” of others about the incoming Trump administration.

 “We will never turn an eye to racism, bigotry, and anti-Asian hate,” Lurie said.

-Lurie, a wealthy heir who poured more than $8 million of his own money into the mayor’s race, said he doesn’t anticipate taking a city salary.
+Lurie, who poured more than $8 million of his own money into the mayor’s race, said he doesn’t anticipate taking a city salary.

-In a concession speech late Thursday afternoon, Breed said she had called the mayor-elect to congratulate him.
+In her concession speech Thursday, Breed said she had called the mayor-elect to congratulate him.
 “Over the coming weeks, my staff and I will work to ensure a smooth transition as he takes on the honor of serving as mayor of San Francisco,” Breed said.
 “I know we are both committed to improving this city we love.”

-Lurie has entered the fray at a time when incumbents on all corners of the country — Oakland Mayor Sheng Thao, Alameda County’s Pamela Price, President Joe Biden — are being pulled off their perches as public safety, high cost of living, and housing roil an angered populace.
+Lurie entered the fray at a time when incumbents around the country — Oakland Mayor Sheng Thao, Alameda County’s Pamela Price, President Joe Biden — are being pulled off their perches as public safety concerns, a high cost of living, and housing struggles roil an angered populace.

 Voters are frustrated with the status quo.
 Soon enough, Lurie, too, will become the insider he once condemned.